 Military Trial Opens For 17-Year-Old Palestinian Activist

-The trial opened Tuesday in an Israeli military for 17-year-old Ahed Tamimi.
+The trial opened Tuesday in an Israeli military court for 17-year-old Ahed Tamimi.
 She is accused of assaulting Israeli soldiers outside her home in the Israeli-occupied West Bank.

 For many Palestinians, Tamimi is a symbol of resistance to a half-century military occupation that stands in the way of Palestinian independence and shows no sign of ending.